 5. People plan for 2030

 Most cement firms have a vision of how their cement plant assets will look in 2030, or are putting one together.
-However, what is less clear is how organisational structures, processes and job roles will change by 2030.
+However, what is less clear is how organizational structures, processes and job roles will change by 2030.
 What are the steps from the ‘workforce of today’ to the ‘workforce of tomorrow?’
 How can we engage, enthuse and energise employees to design, develop and implement these transformations?

-These eight trends raise huge operational, organisational and talent challenges for cement industry over the period to 2030.
+These eight trends raise huge operational, organizational and talent challenges for cement industry over the period to 2030.
 Cement plants will need to identify what roles they need to replace, retrain and source from elsewhere, in a timely manner.
 They will need to align and agree now, in 2022, what talent they will require in 2030.

 How will they find, source and attract the correct new talent?
 What learning and development needs to take place?
 What are the year-by-year demographics, and of course, how can firms incentivise, reward and measure the performance of their many new Generation Z employees… all while still turning a reasonable margin?
 The task is not to be underestimated.
 Our final piece of advice…?